 Knee pain from Osgood-Schlatter Disease affects 1 in 10 adolescent athletes.
 The hallmark sign is pain and swelling just below the knee cap where the patellar tendon attaches to the lower leg.
 Knee-loading activities like running and jumping aggravate symptoms.

 Traditionally, young athletes are told to avoid playing sports until their pain is resolved.
 In these cases, athletes would not return to sports for several years.
-Now, new research shows modifying activity and strengthening exercises resolve pain and return athletes back to sports much faster.
+New research shows modifying activity and strengthening exercises resolve pain and return athletes back to sports much faster.

 A Proven Approach: Activity Modification and Knee Strengthening for Osgood-Schlatter Disease